-If you’re new to volatility trading, you’ve probably noticed something strange:
+If you’re brand new to volatility trading, you’ve probably noticed something strange:

-At first glance, that seems impossible.
+At first glance, that seems weird.
 But as the data shows, it’s actually quite common.

 The Misconception